That Didn't Take Long: Already, Calls To Resign For NJ Trumper

-Category: World Politics Hits: 1Turns out conservative truck driver Edward Durr, that man who took down New Jersey's senate majority leader, has exactly the sort of views we would expect.
+Category: World Politics Hits: 2Turns out conservative truck driver Edward Durr, that man who took down New Jersey's senate majority leader, has exactly the sort of views we would expect.
 Via the Washington Post: Hours after the race was called in his favor, Durr faced calls to resign over past social media posts in which he denigrated Muslims, described Islam as “a false religion” and played down the Jan.
 6 attack on the Capitol by a pro-Trump mob.
 “Islamophobes and other bigots should not be in policy-making positions impacting the lives of Americans of all faiths and backgrounds.
 Mr. Durr should either renounce his hate-filled statements or resign from office,” the Council on American-Islamic Relations (CAIR) said in a statement.
 He's also an anti-masker, a pro-Trumper, and is vaccine-skeptical.
 He's your basic grievance Republican.
 Fortunately, his seat doesn't come with the kind of power Sweeney had, so mostly he'll be a Marge Greene type.
 Every parent in NJ should refuse to send their child to school wearing a mask!
 Parents start running for school board! https://t.co/9v49KpyGxw — Edward Durr (@edwarddurr1) August 12, 2021

 Read more https://crooksandliars.com/2021/11/didnt-take-long-already-calls-resign-nj